Loading...

 • Owned or leased by the employee

-• Be insured to at least the program’s insurance coverage limits
+• Insured to at least the program’s insurance coverage limits

 Then the employee and employer have certain reporting requirements to prove compliance with these rules.